Imcoder04/customer_segmentation_project/README.md

 Due to GitHub file size limitations, the dataset is not uploaded directly in this repository.

-You can download it manually from the link above and place it in the `data/` folder as:
+You can download it manually from the link above and place it in the `data/` folder.